AsielElaouare/WebScraper/README.md

 ## Overview
-This C# script empowers you to effortlessly extract valuable information from web pages.
+This C# Console App empowers you to effortlessly extract valuable information from web pages.
 With a focus on simplicity and effectiveness, it not only scrapes web content but also provides the functionality to save results to text files for easy analysis and reference.

 ## Features